jonaskaz/comprobo-warmup/README.md

 ### Strategy

 A node was created to handle reading keyboard input and transforming it into robot commands.
-Key presses are read and are used to reference a dictionary of robot velocities.
+Key presses are read and used to reference a dictionary of robot velocities.
 These velocities are then sent to the robot.
 We chose to let the robot continue executing the last pressed key to remove the need for holding down commands.
-This strategy was more simple to implement and removed the need to send continuous commands to the robot.
-However, if connection is lost the robot will continue driving rather than stopping which could be potentially dangerous in certain applications.
+This strategy reduced the overall number of messages sent to the robot.
+However, if connection is lost the robot will continue driving rather than stopping.

 ## Drive Square
-### Description
 Drive square is a intended to direct the robot to drive in a 1m by 1m square.

 ### Diagram